yonsei-sslab/asgard/README.md

 # Print results to the console.
 cat output.csv

 # Check the numbers in the 'inference and hypercall' column.
-The numbers are in seconds.
+The numbers are in milliseconds (ms).
 # This includes the latency for acquiring and releasing the NPU.
 ```